'Wild rituals, human scarecrows & electromagnetic transmissions'

 Winds (New Flag)by Jørund Aase Falkenberg

 A moving, waving construction on top of the Bakehouse – turning by the winds, a flag.
 The work is part of an ongoing exploration of microbial cellulose as material, grown by the use of bacterial culture.
-The flag-construction embodies a vision of a fixed point in the midst of changing external forces.
+The flag-construction embodied a vision of a fixed point in the midst of changing external forces.
 Microbial cellulose as fabric can be seen as a radical element – not made by human hands or machines.
 “Woven” by microorganisms it represents a non-anthropocentric twist to the human idea of marking one's territory and its internal values.

 Friday, June 9 (workshop 9am-1pm / lecture 4:30-5:30pm)